 What will happen if I don’t want them to carry on with the study?

 Your relative/person you are consenting on behalf of participation is entirely voluntary.
 You can withdraw them from the study at any time (prior to them giving their own consent) without giving a reason, without their medical care or legal rights being affected.

-If you withdraw them from the study, the information which has been collected about them whilst they have been in the study will be used as part of the results of the trial.
-If you chose for them to stop participating in the trial we will ask you if you are happy for the data we have collected so far can be used.
+What are your choices about how your relative/person you are consenting on behalf of’s information is used?

+You can withdraw your relative/person you are consenting on behalf of at any time, without giving a reason, but we will keep information about your relative/person that you are consenting on behalf of that we already have.

+Your rights to access, change or move your relative/person you are consenting on behalf of information are limited, as we need to manage their information in specific ways in order for the research to be reliable and accurate.
+If you withdraw them from the study, we will keep the information about your relative/person you are consenting on behalf of that we have already obtained.
+To safeguard their rights, we will use as minimal personally identifiable information as possible.

 What happens when the study is finished?

 All the data collected will be kept securely for 10 years after the study has finished in case it needs to be reviewed again.
 At the end of the study we will make the study data available for other researchers to look at.
 Before we make it available we will make sure it doesn’t contain any data which could be used to identify your relative/person you are consenting on behalf of.
+After this period, their data will fully anonymized and securely archived or destroyed.

 What will happen to the results of the study?

+Once we have finished the study, we will keep some of the data so we can check the results.
 This study will be written up and submitted for publication in a medical journal.
 It is likely that the results will also be presented at academic meetings or conferences.
 Once the study has been published a summary of the findings will be made available.
-Your relative/person you are consenting on behalf of will not be identified in any published results.
+Results will always be presented in a way that no-one can work out that your relative/person you are consenting on behalf of took part in the study.
 You or your relative can contact the research team to find out the study results if you wish.

+Where can you find out more about how your relative/person you are consenting on behalf of’s information is used?

+You or your relative can find out more about how we use their information, including the specific mechanism used by us when transferring their personal data out of the UK.

+• Our leaflet www.hra.nhs.uk/patientdataandresearch

+• By asking one of the research team

+• By contacting the Data Protection Team – 0141 355 2059 or email ggc.data.protection@nhs.scot

 Who is organising and funding the research?